Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Estimation of toroidal magnetic field inside convection zone

 We estimated the total toroidal flux generated inside the convection zone with time as shown in Figure~\ref{fig:tor_flux}(a).
 The toroidal flux in the southern and northern hemispheres is shown in green and blue solid lines.
 The estimated toroidal flux varies with time as well as with hemisphere.
-This is the most reliable estimate of toroidal flux inside the convection zone from observation till date.
-In order to validate our result with direct observation, we have also plotted the observed unsigned radial magnetic flux from synoptic magnetogram for each hemisphere by dotted line on the same figure.
-As the subsurface toroidal flux emanates in terms of sunspots, toroidal flux inside convection zone should be comparable with the direct observed radial flux except some tiny toroidal flux losses after emergence.
+This is a more reliable estimate of toroidal flux inside the convection zone from observations to date, compared to previous estimates \citep[e.g.,][]{cameron2015}.
+In order to validate our result with direct observation, we have also plotted the observed unsigned radial magnetic flux from the synoptic magnetogram for each hemisphere by a dotted line on the same figure.
+As the subsurface toroidal flux emanates in terms of sunspots, toroidal flux inside the convection zone should be comparable with the directly observed radial flux \citep{Cameron2018}.
 We indeed see that our simulated toroidal flux matches very well with observations.
 Earlier, there was an effort to estimate the toroidal field inside the convection zone from the surface field and surface differential rotation using Stoke's theorem \citep{cameron2015}.
 We compare our toroidal flux with their prescribed estimation, which is shown in green and blue dashed lines for the northern and southern hemispheres.
-Although qualitatively, their estimated toroidal flux matches ours, we see some deviation.
+Although qualitatively, their estimated toroidal flux matches ours, we notice some deviation.
 This is due to cross-equatorial diffusion of flux near the surface, which was not accounted for in their calculation \citep{cameron2015}.
-The cross-equatorial diffusion (see Appendix.~\ref{sec:cross-equtorial} for their estimation) near the solar maxima is stronger compared to minima (see Figure~\ref{Fig:cross_equatorial}(b)), resulting in a stronger deviation of toroidal flux from their model to our estimation.
+The cross-equatorial diffusion (see Appendix~\ref {sec:cross-equtorial} for their estimation) near the solar maxima is stronger compared to minima (see Figure~\ref{Fig:cross_equatorial}(b)), resulting in a stronger deviation of toroidal flux from their model to our estimation.